 What Tridestra looks like and contents of the pack

-Each pack contains 91 tablets, 70 white ones, 14 blue ones and 7 yellow ones.
+Each pack contains 91 tablets, 70 white tablets, 14 light blue, sometimes spotted tablets and 7 yellow tablets.

 Marketing Authorisation Holder:

 Tridestra is a registered trademark. ©1999 Orion Pharma (UK) Ltd.

 Date of last revision of leaflet: October 2019

 Oaklea Court, 22 Park Street, Newbury, Berkshire, RG14 1EA